SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation: Introduction

 \section{Introduction}

-Robotic systems are used commonly in dynamic environments, e.g., unmanned aerial vehicles (UAVs) that fly in unmapped dynamic areas.
-This leads to an increased amount of runtime uncertainties faced by systems, either caused by external influences or internal software or hardware failures.
+Robotic systems increasingly operate in dynamic, unmapped environments (e.g., \ac{uav}), which raises the need for adaptation.
 The research area of \ac{rsass} aims to deal with the challenges accompanying this development by adapting the software during runtime \cite{alberts_software_2025}.

-In this work, we separate an uncertainty’s symptom, which is easy to detect, from its source, i.e., the underlying cause.
-We focus on two challenging cases that are particularly relevant for robotic systems: First, uncertainties that do not always have a clear 1:1 mapping between the symptom and the source of uncertainty; second, the concurrent occurrence of several uncertainties.
-Either independent uncertainties occur concurrently, or one uncertainty causes ripple effects in the system leading to multiple detected symptoms.

-While concurrent uncertainties have been tackled by the field of general self-adaptive systems (SAS)\cite{vogel_mrubis_2018}, such uncertainties have not yet been the focus in \ac{rsass}.
-To the best of our knowledge, there is currently no exemplar that is suitable for the robotic domain and evaluates self-adaptivity approaches under concurrent uncertainties with unknown sources.
+It is often much easier to detect failures of a system than their causes, which might be be an internal fault or an external perturbation (both of which we will refer to as "fault" in the remaining paper for simplicity).
+However, since the true root cause of the failure is often unknown, this raises uncertainty in the overall system.
+We focus on two challenging cases that are particularly relevant for robotic systems: (1) symptoms of failures that do not map cleanly to a single root cause, and (2) concurrent failures that appear together \,---\, either raised independently by multiple faults or as ripple effects.